cristinawithout/2021-04-Li-C/3-JavaScript-UI.md

  * The application is located at: https://ember-twiddle.com/b38580216c196ef8668d1dbdb5c651f2
  * The PO has seen and approved the "Home”, "Airports", and “About” screen content.
  * All tests must pass when done.
 You may add as many tests as needed.
 Tests can also be removed or updated if appropriate.
  * The "Run Tests" button in Twiddle doesn't work.
+Because TDD is difficult in this interface, you can identify the tests for a component instead of TDD.
  * To run tests in Twiddle: Update twiddle.json.
    * Set “options.enable-testing” to true.
    * Set “ENV.environment” to “test”.
 (When "development", the dev mock data will be loaded an interfere with test data.)